Travel To Tokyo - frequently asked questions

 I have moved to a different school, what do I do?

-If you’re a teacher, you can just register with your new school email address and start creating new teams immediately.
+If you’re a teacher, you can just register with your new school email address to access all the Get Set and Travel to Tokyo resources.
+There is unfortunately no way to change the email address associated with an account.

 If you’re a pupil, just enter your new school’s postcode on this page, select your team and you can start logging your activity.